Emmanuel Dapidran Pacquiao Jr., or Jimuel as he’s fondly known – made his amateur debut on Saturday afternoon in Alabang.

-In an Instagram post by Dylan Castillejo, Pacquiao Jr. was seen wobbling his opponent, who then touched the canvas for a knockdown.
+An Instagram post by Dylan Castillejo saw Pacquiao Jr. wobble his opponent, who then touched the canvas for a knockdown.

-Both fighters continued swinging for the duration in a fight taking place in front of a small crowd of family and friends.
+Both fighters continued swinging for the duration of a fight taking place in front of a small crowd of family and friends.

 Tiring late on, Pacquiao Jr. seemed to struggle with the pace despite the fight only being two rounds.

 Failing to stay on his feet towards the end, Pacquiao Jr. got a first-hand taste of his dad’s full-time job.

 Speaking to his son on video call just before the match took place, Pacquiao Sr. will undoubtedly have words of encouragement for his teenage offspring.

 Jimuel has spent some time preparing for the bout at Freddie Roach’s Wild Card Boxing Club in Los Angeles.
 But Jimuel stills hunts a first victory in the ring.